erikw/tmux-powerline/README.md

 ![right-status, weather and battery](img/right-status_weather_battery.png)

 # Project Status
-This project is in a maintenance mode and no future functionality is likely to be added. tmux-powerline, with all other powerline projects, is replaced by the new unifying [powerline](https://github.com/Lokaltog/powerline).
-However this project is still functional and can serve as a lightweight alternative for non-python users.
+This project is accepting contributions, but currently active development on new features are paused.
+If you look for a more active project, check out [Lokaltog/powerline](https://github.com/Lokaltog/powerline).
+However this project is still functional and can serve as a lightweight alternative for those who does not want large dependencies (Lokaltog/powerline requires a Python setup on the system), as this is implemented in bash.

 # Requirements